mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 rmse = np.sqrt(mse) #mse**(0.5)
 ```

 The way RMSE is calculated has some implications.
 The individual errors get raised to the power of two before bein averaged.
 This means the RMSE is much more sensitive to large errors.
 RMSE is more sensitive to outliers.
 Outliers are extreme values that deviate from the normal values.

 #### Root Mean Square Logarithmic Error

-RMSLE metric only considers the relative error between and the predicted and the actual value.
+RMSLE only considers the relative error between the predicted and the actual value.
 The scale of the error is not important.

 RMSLE formula: